mithunkumarc/learning_angular/injectingService.md

 > example shows services used as singleton, two compnents using same service instance

-#### three places to declare dependency in angular
+#### two ways to declare dependency in angular

-        (1). in module file using providers key under @NgModule (2). while declaring service file, @Injectable decorator (3). while declaring component, using provide under @Component
+        (1). in module file using providers key under @NgModule and declaring service as Injectable used for singleton service

-        dont configure services at more than one places, it will lead to create multiple instance of services unless requirement demands use always singleton
+        (2). while declaring component, using provide under @Component and declaring service as Injectable use for each component require different service instance

 #### app.module.ts